Basic Carpentry – Equipment and Materials

 Topic Overview

-Foundations for Learning is a core unit within the NOCN Level 1 Award in Skills for Employment, Training and Personal Development.
-It introduces you to the essential skills and attitudes needed to succeed in further education, vocational training, or the workplace.
-You will explore how to set personal goals, manage your time effectively, and work with others in a learning environment.
-This unit is designed to build your confidence and help you take responsibility for your own progress, which is crucial for lifelong learning and career development.
+Foundations for Learning is the core unit of the NOCN Level 1 Certificate in Skills for Employment, Training and Personal Development.
+It introduces you to the essential skills and attitudes needed to succeed in further education, work, and everyday life.
+You will explore how to set personal goals, manage your time effectively, and reflect on your own progress, building a strong foundation for lifelong learning.

 Key Concepts